tsili852/app-theme-engine/README.md

 and tab text white if your TabLayout background is dark.
 If the TabLayout background is light, it will make the indicator and text black.

+If you wrap your `TabLayout` with an `AppBarLayout` and set a background to the `AppBarLayout`, ATE will base the default tab indicator/text colors on its background instead.

 However, there are tag values you can set to easily modify these colors.
 They are discussed in [Tab Layouts - Continued](https://github.com/afollestad/app-theme-engine#tab-layouts-continued).